The most mysterious place in every US state

 Florida: Coral Castle, Homestead

-Comprising over 1,100 tonnes of carved coral rock, this sculpture garden just outside Miami was the brainchild of Edward Leedskalnin, who spent 28 years creating the masterpiece single-handedly under the cover of darkness.
+Comprising over 1,100 tons of carved coral rock, this sculpture garden just outside Miami was the brainchild of Edward Leedskalnin, who spent 28 years creating the masterpiece single-handedly under the cover of darkness.
 As the man was short in height and had a slim physique, people were baffled as to how he could have done it.
 Aside from claiming he knew the secrets of the pyramids, Leedskalnin never shared the truth behind Coral Castle – and took the mystery to his grave in 1951.
-It was rumoured he had magical powers, but others believe it was his sheer strength of will that built the castle.
+It was rumored he had magical powers, but others believe it was his sheer strength of will that built the castle.

 Georgia: Wright Square, Savannah